xsub/a12rta/README.md

 # a12rta - Another One to Rule Them All
-#### An asynchronous, Python-based log monitoring tool for multiple remote machines, utilizing asyncio, fabric, and the producer-consumer pattern.
+#### An asynchronous log monitoring tool for multiple remote machines, utilizing asyncio, fabric, and the producer-consumer pattern (Python).
 ----

 ### Example run: